-Has been practicing architecture and actively engaged in real estate development for over 40 years.
-He graduated from the School of Architecture at UC, Berkeley in 1969 and has received over 60 national, state, and local design awards.
-Mr. Bialosky is a pioneer in the application of healthy home building materials and protocols.
-His 1987 personal residence is Santa Barbara, CA stands as an early model of non-toxic sustainable design.
-Over the course of his career Mr. Bialosky has designed and developed over 1500 residential units, as well as many commercial and office projects.
+Richard is an award-winning architect who has been actively engaged in real estate development and design for over 40 years.
+He graduated from the School of Architecture at the University of California, Berkeley, in 1969, and has received over 60 national, state, and local design awards.
+Richard is a pioneer in the application of healthy home building materials and protocols.
+His 1987 personal residence in Santa Barbara, CA stands as an early model of energy-efficient and non-toxic sustainable design.
+Over the course of his career, Richard has designed and developed over 1,500 residential units, as well as many commercial and office projects.

-In 1975 Richard and his wife Jane became teachers of Maharishi Mahesh Yogi’s Transcendental Meditation Program®.
-In 1988 he was introduced to Maharishi’s vision of building sustainable and enlightened communities based on the principles of the ancient Vedic science of Sthapatya Veda or Vastu.
-In 2000, inspired by that vision and frustrated with the notion of fostering change in small incremental steps, Mr. Bialosky left the successful practice he had established in California to devote his energy solely to Green Community Development.
+In 1975, Richard and his wife, Jane, became teachers of Maharishi Mahesh Yogi’s Transcendental Meditation program®.
+In 1988, he was introduced to Maharishi’s vision of building sustainable and enlightened communities based on the principles of the ancient science of architecture from the Vedic civilization of India.
+In 2000, inspired by that vision and frustrated with the notion of fostering change in small incremental steps, Richard left the successful architectural practice he had established in California to devote his energy solely to green community development.

-Richard Bialosky is currently the chair of the City of Vero Beach Architectural Review Committee, serves in the Executive Board of the Treasure Coast Chapter of the AIA.
-He is also on the Board of Directors of the Florida Conservancy Land Trust, a member of the Vero Beach Cultural Art Village Leadership Team, and President of Temple Beth Shalom.
+Richard Bialosky is currently the chair of the City of Vero Beach Architectural Review Committee, a member of the Cultural Art Village Leadership Team, as well as the immediate past president of Temple Beth Shalom.

-Gained his first construction experience at the age of 15 working for his father’s construction company in Akron, Ohio.
-During his tenure in the family business, he helped develop, construct and manage multifamily dwellings, fast food restaurants, office buildings, and retail centers.
+David gained his first construction experience at the age of fifteen while working for his family’s construction company in Akron, Ohio.
+During his tenure in the family business, he helped develop, construct, and manage multifamily dwellings, fast-food restaurants, office buildings, and retail centers.